dshetty100/Final-Project/README.md

 2. Receiver operating characteristics (ROC) curve and the AUC score.

 ## Results
+The descriptive analysis of the data led us to determine which variables were most correlated with success and which weren't.
+The varialbes that most affected success rates were:

+  1. Age
+  2. Peak  Height
+  3. Team Size
+  4. Hired Staff

+The varialbes that were not correlated or showed minimal effect were:

+  1. Season
+  2. Sex

 The predictive analysis of the himalayan expedition data indicate that the Random Forrest machine learning algorithm comes close to 84% in predicting whether an applicant will succeed in his/her expedition.
 While this may not be enough for our client, South Palm, and an accuracy of over 90% would be more desirable, the current analysis can be improved by:

 1. Choosing a different feature selection technique, such as, the wrapper method, or the embedded method.